mpcharnley/diff-eqs-eng-ru/README.md

 * Figures are in ``figures/``

 The shell(``.sh``) and Perl(``.pl``) scripts here are mostly really hacky ways to just do things.
 Feel free to ignore them.
 These were untouched from Jiri Lebl's Notes on Diffy Qs.
-For this text, there is currently no web version available (yet).
+For this text, there is a web (PreTeXt) version available at https://mpcharnley.github.io/diff-eqs-eng-book-pretext/frontmatter.html.

 * ``runpdf.sh`` does a thorough job of compiling the source to a pdf
 * ``getstats.sh`` gets statistics about the current version like number of exercises, and such.